When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Mortality in Acute Kidney Injury

 \subsection{Results}

-We show the performance of a personalized logistic regression model with a one-hot encoding in Table \ref{Table::KidneyResults}, and present results for other configurations and model classes in \cref{Appendix::Experiments}.
-Overall, our findings show that personalization yields uneven gains at a group level.
-As in \cref{Sec::ExperimentalResults}, we observe fair use violations across performance metrics and model classes.
-In this case, the gains in error across range from -5.2\% to 6.8\%, and two groups experience statistically significant fair use violations: (\textgp{male, black}) and (\textgp{male, other}).
+We show performance for the personalized logistic regression model with a one-hot encoding in \cref{Table::KidneyResults}, and include results for other configurations in \cref{Appendix::Experiments}.
+Our findings show that personalization yields uneven gains at a group level, producing fair use violations across prediction tasks and model classes.
+In this case, the gains in error across group range from -5.2\% to 6.8\%, and two groups experience statistically significant fair use violations: (\textgp{male, black}) and (\textgp{male, other}).